59A-4.103: Licensure, Administration and Fiscal Management

 (2) The administrator must designate one full-time person as a director of food services.
 In a facility with a census of 61 or more residents, the duties of the director of food services must not include food preparation or service on a regular basis.

-(3) The director of food services must be a qualified dietitian or he/she must meet one of the following requirements set forth in paragraphs 59A-4.110(3)(a) through (d), F.A.C.
-Effective January 1, 2011, the director of food services must be a qualified dietitian or have successfully completed an associate degree program that meets the education standard established by the American Dietetic Association, or must be a Certified Dietary Manager through the Dietary Managers Association and maintain continuing education as set forth by the certifying board.
+(3) The director of food services must be a qualified dietitian or he/she must meet one of the following requirements and be certified through the Certifying Board for Dietary Managers and maintain continuing education as set forth by the certifying board on or before December 31, 2010:

 (a) Successfully complete a dietetic assistant correspondence or class room training program, approved by the American Dietetic Association.
 This training program is the dietary managers’ course formerly administered by the Dietary Managers Association; or